I Tried On So Many Linen Trousers—These Pairs From H&M, Arket and COS Stood Out

 Thankfully, there's one item that combines the sought-after cooling effects we're searching for as well as a considered put-togetherness that will suit work days, afternoons out and weekends alike: linen trousers.
 And as I like to go the extra mile, I've tried on a wide range of styles to find the very best on the high street.

 I'm a big fan of high-low dressing (combining high-street items with investment pieces), so I headed to the high street to put linen trousers to the test.
-Over my many years of professional shopping, I've figured out the stores that always seem to get it right, and as linen trousers are a summer staple that comes back every year, I already had a good idea of where to head first.
+Over my many years of professional shopping, I've figured out the stores that always seem to get it right, and as linen trousers are a spring and summer staple that comes back every year, I already had a good idea of where to head first.
 Turns out, it was easy to get my hands on some of the best linen trousers around, and I found quite a mix of styles on offer.
 Arket has once again reissued its best-selling drawstring trousers, showing just how well it does great basics, whilst H&M has taken a foray into tailored styles alongside its relaxed offerings.

 From COS, expect the brilliant eye for detail present in all its pieces, making for expensive-looking styles at high-street prices.
 These are the three brands I go back to year after year for great linen, but I decided to test out two others to see how they compared.
-Marks and Spencer is playing with colour, print and timeless silhouettes for summer 2024, and Zara is beckoning the sun with exaggerated silhouettes, comfortable elastic waistbands and sleek cuts.
+Marks and Spencer is playing with colour, print and timeless silhouettes for spring and summer 2025, and Zara is beckoning the sun with exaggerated silhouettes, comfortable elastic waistbands and sleek cuts.

 Ready to explore the best linen trousers I found on the high street?
 Let's go.